Mixables: Dog Breeds That Are Picky Eaters

 Just like Maltese dogs, Yorkshire terriers are small.
 As with Maltese dogs, Yorkshire terriers are known for being picky eaters because they often develop very distinct preferences for certain kinds of flavors.

 Yorkshire terriers are picky eaters and they often develop preferences for foods with specific textures, smells, and tastes.When new foods are introduced into their diet or used to replace the food that they previously ate, most Yorkshire terriers are hesitant to eat it.If they do eat, they are selective of what parts of the food they eat, oftentimes eating certain pieces of meat or certain chunks of kibble.

 Some owners attempt to replace their Yorkshire terrier’s food immediately.
 Instead, gradually introduce the new food to lower their stress.
 Mixables offers a variety pack of dog food toppers so you’re able to learn which recipe your Yorkshire Terrier prefers.

-In contrast to Maltese dogs and Yorkshire terriers, German Shepherds are big dogs that need a lot of food.
-They are another dog breed that are picky eaters.
+In contrast to Maltese dogs and Yorkshire terriers, German Shepherds are big dogs that eat a lot of food.
 German shepherds not only require a lot of food, but they require foods that are rich in protein and animal fats.
 If a food doesn’t have those nutrients, they are often reluctant to eat it.